SEND Information

 What training have staff supporting special educational needs had and what is planned?

+We seek to incorporate the most up to date, research based teaching and learning approaches for students with SEND.
+We place high value on specialist training and collaboratoin with other specialist settings.
 Staff are provided with annual training on Moving & Handling, Behaviour Management, Administering medication and regular First Aid.
 Our professional development is dictated by the needs of the pupils therefore we send individuals or small groups to a range of training including Emotion Coaching, Draw and Talk, counselling skills, creative curriculum, Intensive Interaction, Sensory Integration, Makaton, Safeguarding, Prevent, developing a Trauma informed school and PWS to name but a few.
 We ensure the training is closely linked to our school improvement plan which has our pupils at the heart of it.

 What specialist services and expertise are available or accessed by the setting/school?